 Although each one of these methods can be applied to the trend as well.
 E.g. the Naive method would assume that trend between last two points is going to stay the same, or we could average all slopes between all points to get an average trend, use a moving trend average or apply exponential smoothing.

-Each Time series dataset can be decomposed into it’s componenets which are Trend, Seasonality and Residual.
+You can decompose each time series dataset into its components: Trend, Seasonality, and Residual.
 Any dataset that follows a trend can use Holt’s linear trend method for forecasting.

 We can see from the graphs obtained that this dataset follows an increasing trend.
 Hence we can use Holt’s linear trend to forecast the future prices.